John Paul McQueen: Reintroduction (2019)

+Departure (2025–2026)

+In September 2025, it was reported Sutton had quit the role.
+John Paul's exit, described as an "explosive storyline", will air sometime in 2026 as part of the soap's thirtieth anniversary.

 Reception

 AfterElton.com stated that when they did a poll of their readers in 2007 for The 25 Best Gay Characters on Television, John Paul came in at #21.
 Sutton had not known about the poll, and when told of it stated, "Wow.
 That's really cool.
-I don’t tend to read too much press and stuff, but I mean I’m aware that we’ve sold the program to other countries and surfing through the Internet, I’m aware that there are people who really, really watch it.
-I mean I’ve heard from the States and there's a couple of people who are in the Far East, actually, who regularly post on forums about me and stuff.
+I don't tend to read too much press and stuff, but I mean I'm aware that we've sold the program to other countries and surfing through the Internet, I'm aware that there are people who really, really watch it.
+I mean I've heard from the States and there's a couple of people who are in the Far East, actually, who regularly post on forums about me and stuff.
 And that's just incredible."

 Sutton's pairing with actor Guy Burnet, as John Paul and Craig, has also been successful, winning several LGBT awards.
 Sutton stated that he had spoken to young gay men and had e-mail conversations with people about his character and that it "really" opened his eyes to how difficult it can be and that "there is still prejudice out there and there are still people who are living this."
 He added, "We call it Middle England way out here.
-I don’t know what you call it", a reference to Middle America.
+I don't know what you call it", a reference to Middle America.